Branigan Scholars Grant

 • Restrictions

-• Only students enrolled in the School of Liberal Arts or the School of Science may apply.
+• Only students enrolled in the Kakos School of Arts and Sciences (Liberal arts majors) may apply.

 • The grant may only be used for a humanities project.